A Study Course

 Begin the class with reading section 1: “Stewardship of the Earth”.

 Then view the video The Story of Stuff (20min.).
-It is available on the internet for free, but you could also buy the DVD from this internet site.
-You will find many other educational materials on that site as well.
+It is available on the internet for free.
+You will find many other educational materials on that website as well.

 Continue to study Sections 2 and 3 and then engage in the discussion questions.